 We all come in through the front entrance of the school each day and sign in with an electronic name badge.
 If this doesn’t happen, five different people will be looking for you within the hour.
 If you lose your magnetic name badge, you can get a replacement but it will cost you a $2.75 donation to charity.

 During the two daily 20-minute breaks, there are a few “yards” I can visit, which sell smoothies and ala carte items.
 A smoothie costs me 80 cents.

 Anyway, the creature comforts are in short supply here, even at a prestigious school.
-When I come home for Christmas I will stock up on Whiteout, jumbo paperclips, Expo markers, good pens, and the notepads Kay and Stephanie always got for me and David Walther.
+When I come home for Christmas I will stock up on Whiteout, jumbo paperclips, Expo markers, good pens, and the notepads my department head back home always got for me.
 I was living in office supplies heaven back home and totally took it for granted.

 But we have 8 copy machines.
 Some are color.

 We stay an hour late every Monday for staff meetings.
 We have two Planning Days every semester, a week off in October, 2 1/2 weeks at Christmas and lots of random holidays (4 this semester, including Thanksgiving.
 THANKSGIVING!
 In Egypt!)

 I have four bosses, in a highly enforced chain of command.
 My Department Head handles 99% of my problems, and he was the one who first made it a priority to enable me to call home and talk to Ben for the first time in two weeks after I first arrived, after my emotional breakdown in his classroom one day.
 The higher ups make sure the DHs are caring for their underlings.
 He moved planets around for me, much like my old Department Heads would’ve done.